What is a heel spur?

 - the use of orthopaedic insoles that relieve the heel of tension

 - anti-inflammatory medication

-In the vast majority of people these treatments will improve symptoms.
+In the vast majority of people these treatments will improve symptoms of heel spurs.
 In some patients, however, surgery may be necessary to correct the spur and relieve pain caused by inflammation of the plantar fascia.